Compression and fracture of ordered and disordered droplet rafts: Computational results for large droplet arrays

 where $\Delta N(\phi)=N(\phi)-N(0)$ is the excess number of peaks $N(\phi)$ observed for a given defect concentration over the number of peaks $N(0)$ for the original aggregate ($N(0)$ is the number of starting rows minus one), and $\Delta N_{\mathrm{peak}}$ is a fitting parameter to the highest amount of peaks for a given droplet configuration.

 The prediction given by Eqn.~\ref{eq:maxpeaks} describes the simulation data well, as shown for four examples in Fig.~\ref{fig:normed_peaks} where the data have been scaled in each case by the $\Delta N_{\mathrm{peak}}$ that best fits each data set.
-Furthermore, this data collapse agrees with the experimental results of Ref.~\cite{ono-dit-biot_Rearrangement_2020}, and extends their results up to an $18\times 20$ droplet array.
+Furthermore, this data collapse agrees with the experimental results of Ref.~\cite{ono-dit-biot_Rearrangement_2020} (star symbols in Fig.~\ref{fig:normed_peaks}), and extends their $3 \times 8$ array results up to an $18\times 20$ droplet array.
 Above this size, the peaks from individual fracture events begin to blur together around $\phi \approx 0.5$, making it challenging to correctly measure $N(\phi)$.